tasmota/docs/docs/Thermostat.md

 The default value is 300 minutes.

 #### Cycle time
 Depending on the heating system, the cycle time (PMW period) can be adapted.
 Very slow systems (high time constants) such as heating floor systems might need higher values (default value is 30 minutes), faster systems might need smaller cycle times.
-Below the command to adapt the cycle time can be found:
+The following parameter can be used to define the cycle time in minutes:

 ```
-cmnd/Tasmota_Name/TIMERAMPUPCYCLESET 30
+cmnd/Tasmota_Name/TIMERAMPUPCYCLESET 45
 ```

 #### Maximum Ramp-Up time
-The maximum time the ramp-up phase of the controller shall be active can be configured.
-The default value is 960 minutes.
-Below the command to adapt this time can be found:
+The maximum time the ramp-up phase of the controller shall be active can be configured (default value is 960 minutes).
+The following parameter can be used to define the ramp-up time in minutes:

 ```
-cmnd/Tasmota_Name/TIMERAMPUPMAXSET 960
+cmnd/Tasmota_Name/TIMERAMPUPMAXSET 180
 ```

 ## Thermostat persistent storage for configuration